May 9, 2019 by

 - One of the best ways to overcome any challenge is by finding out what has helped others in a similar situation.
 Consider joining an in-person or online community of family caregivers, allowing for the exchange of helpful advice and resources.
 A number of options are available, such as AgingCare.com’s caregiver forum.

 - Seek out the support of a professional in-home care provider, such as At Home Independent Living.
 Our caregivers are adept at helping older adults remain active and engaged, and in helping to ease challenging behaviors.
 Partnering with a trusted professional care agency also provides you with much-needed respite to take a break from caregiving duties while knowing your loved one is receiving quality care.

-For more tips on helping your senior loved one through challenges with aging, dementia or chronic illness, contact the At Home Independent Living professionals in elder care in Syracuse, NY.
+For more tips on helping your senior loved one through challenges with aging, dementia or chronic illness, contact the At Home Independent Living professionals in elder care in Syracuse, NY and surrounding areas.
 We’re always available to answer any questions, share resources specific to the challenges you’re facing, and to provide a free in-home consultation and development of a customized care plan to improve quality of life for your senior loved one.
 Call us any time at (315) 579-HOME (4663) or contact us online to learn more.